grafana/grafana/contribute/backend/style-guide.md

 ### Usage of XORM Session.Insert() and Session.InsertOne()

 The [Session.Insert()](https://pkg.go.dev/github.com/go-xorm/xorm#Session.Insert) and [Session.InsertOne()](https://pkg.go.dev/github.com/go-xorm/xorm#Session.InsertOne) are poorly documented and return the number of affected rows contrary to a common mistake that they return the newly introduced primary key.
-Therefore, contributors should be extra coutious when using them.
+Therefore, contributors should be extra cautious when using them.

 The same applies for the respective [Engine.Insert()](https://pkg.go.dev/github.com/go-xorm/xorm#Engine.Insert) and [Engine.InsertOne()](https://pkg.go.dev/github.com/go-xorm/xorm#Engine.InsertOne)